Kettuvallam: History

 The history of such boats in Kerala goes back to Uru, a large Dhow-type wooden ship made by the carpenters in Beypore, south of Kozhikode port.
-T The teak was taken from Nilambur teak forests in earlier times, but now imported Malaysian teak is used.
+The teak was taken from Nilambur teak forests in earlier times, but now imported Malaysian teak is used.

-Boats in a variety of shapes and sizes have traditionally been the main means of transport of men and materials in the Kerala backwaters since olden days.
+Boats in a variety of shapes and sizes have traditionally been the main means of transport of men, women and materials in the Kerala backwaters since the olden days.
 For the royalty these boats even became comfortable living quarters.